iotaledger/iota-wiki/shimmer/learn/governance/governance-tech.md

 Community members, projects, or other ecosystem participants are free to create their own governance events and invite the Shimmer token holders to participate in such votes.
 Decentralized and community-driven

-To summarize: Voting in SMR is
+To summarize, voting in SMR is:

 - Free and feeless: A vote is a transaction in the Tangle without fees.
 - Decentralized: No one gatekeeps the creation and implementation of governance votes.